 The Saatva Solaire is an airbed that uses comfort layers of zoned latex, gel memory foam, and an organic cotton pillow top to provide cushioning comfort over a wide range of firmnesses.

-Our best airbed picks begin with the Solaire, a model from Saatva that debuted in 2019.
-This model offers a more advanced design than many competing airbeds.
+The Saatva Solaire offers a more advanced design than many competing airbeds.
 The Solaire begins with a pillow-top cover padded with organic cotton, which gives the surface a very plush feel.
 The mattress also has comfort layers of gel memory foam and Talalay latex.
 The memory foam offers close body-contouring and pressure relief, while the latex – a naturally responsive material – provides great reinforcement and prevents you from sinking too deeply.

 The Solaire’s support core consists of two separate air chambers, each running lengthwise.
 These chambers can be adjusted to create a firmer or softer feel on either side, making the mattress ideal for couples whose comfort preferences differ.
 Depending on how much air is in the chamber, the feel of each side of the bed can range between soft (2) and firm (8).
 Even compared to other airbeds, this firmness range is very broad.